SAP/jenkins-library/documentation/docs/infrastructure/overview.md

 - Docker installed on this server

 The connection between the master and the agents will be established via ssh.
-As the Jenkins master runs in a Docker container, the ssh setup steps, such as creating and storing a private/public key pair or maintaining the konwn host file has to be done inside this container.
+As the Jenkins master runs in a Docker container, the ssh setup steps, such as creating and storing a private/public key pair or maintaining the konwn hosts file has to be done inside this container.

 To execute these steps inside the container, execute the following command on the server where the Jenkins master is running: